w3c/wai-about-wai/_about/update.md

 ## Updates to this page (changelog)

+* 6 June 2023 &mdash; From the Upcoming Publications list, removed [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) because we published it today as a W3C Reccommendation, Web Standard.
 * 31 May 2023 &mdash; Edits and updates in [Specific Invitations](https://www.w3.org/WAI/update/#specific-invitations)
 * 30 May 2023
   * Added [Specific Invitations](https://www.w3.org/WAI/update/#specific-invitations) with call for participation in EOWG work and FAST TF.